Todd Tiahrt

 William Todd Tiahrt (/ˈtiːhɑrt/ TEE-hart; born June 15, 1951) is an American politician who served as the U.S. representative for from 1995 to 2011.
-A member of the Republican Party, he was elected as part of the historic Republican Wave of 1994, defeating 18-year incumbent U.S. Representative Dan Glickman.
+A member of the Republican Party, he was elected as part of the historic Republican Revolution of 1994, defeating 18-year incumbent U.S. Representative Dan Glickman.
 He ran in 2010 for the United States Senate seat being vacated by Sam Brownback.
-He lost to fellow Republican U.S. Representative Jerry Moran of Hays, Kansas, 50%–45%.
+He narrowly lost the Republican primary to fellow U.S. Representative Jerry Moran.

-Tiahrt twice sought to regain the 4th District House seat, representing a district which encompasses eleven counties in the south central region of the state, including the City of Wichita.
+Tiahrt twice sought to regain his old congressional seat in the House, which is centered on the city of Wichita and south central Kansas.
 In 2014, he ran against incumbent Mike Pompeo in the Republican primary but was defeated.
-Then, in 2017, after Pompeo vacated the seat to become President Donald Trump's CIA Director, Tiahrt sought the Republican nomination for the special election to fill it, but came in third, losing to Kansas state treasurer Ron Estes.
+Then, in 2017, after Pompeo vacated the seat to become director of the CIA, Tiahrt sought the Republican nomination in the special election to fill it, but came in third, losing to Kansas State Treasurer Ron Estes.

 Early life, education and career

 Tiahrt was born in Vermillion, South Dakota, the son of Marcine (née Steele) and Wilbur E. Tiahrt.
 He attended the South Dakota School of Mines and Technology where he played football as a running back.
-He went on to earn a bachelor's degree from Evangel College in 1975, and received a M.B.A. from Southwest Missouri State University in 1989.
+He went on to earn a bachelor's degree from Evangel College in 1975, and received an MBA from Southwest Missouri State University in 1989.
 He was a teacher at Kansas Newman College and Evangel College and worked for Boeing as a proposal manager.